-1. Every citizen of Georgia, who has attained the age of 18, has the right to participate in referendum and elections of organs of the state, autonomous republics and self-government.
+1. Every citizen of Georgia, who has attained the age of 18, has the right to participate in referendum and elections of organs of the state, autonomous republic and local self-government.
 Free expression of the will of voter shall be guaranteed.